joshuawallace25/joshuawallace25/README.md

 # 👋 Hi, I'm Joshua Wallace

-🚀 **Passionate Flutter Developer | Mobile App Enthusiast | UI/UX Craftsman**
+🚀 ** Flutter Developer | Mobile App Enthusiast | Web Development**

-I'm a Flutter developer with over **2 years of experience** creating innovative, scalable, and high-performance mobile applications.
+I'm a Flutter developer with over **3 years of experience** creating innovative, scalable, and high-performance mobile applications.
 I specialize in:

 - ⚙️ **State Management** with **GetX**
 - 🎨 **Responsive UI/UX** design with a focus on user-centric experiences